coreyalejandro/prompt-this/DISCLAIMER.md

 ## 🎓 About This Project

-**Promptly** is an independent, open-source implementation inspired by prompt engineering concepts.
+**Prompt-This** is an independent, open-source implementation inspired by prompt engineering concepts.
 This project was created as:

 - **Educational Purpose**: To make prompt engineering techniques more accessible to developers and researchers
 - **Community Contribution**: A way to give back to the AI community by providing practical tools